yanisoln/terminator/README.md

 because it's using OS level APIs, it is 100x faster and more reliable for AI computer use than OpenAI Operator, Anthropic Computer Use, and acting at a lower level than a browser it can easily drop-in replace BrowserUse, BrowserBase, Playwright, etc.

+> **Note:** While we support MacOS and Windows, we are focusing right now on Windows so if you are on MacOS you'll have to look into the code and figure out yourself.

 ## features

 *   **cross-platform:** experimentally supports **windows** and **macos** with a consistent api.